ogobrecht/console/docs/package-console.md

 Add a parameter to the package internal parameter collection which will be included in the next log call (error, warn, info, log, debug or trace)

 The procedure is overloaded to support different parameter types.
+It is also overloaded to support a Builder-Pattern-Style chaining.

 VARCHAR and CLOB parameters are shortened to 2000 characters and additionally escaped for Markdown table columns (replacing all line endings with whitespace